browserengineering/book/book/scheduling-and-threading.md

 1s), and matches the refresh rate of most displays.
 This means that each iteration through the `while` loop should ideally complete in at most 16ms.

-It also means that the browser should not run the while loop faster than that speed, even if the CPU is up to it, because there is no point---the screen can't keep up anyway.
+It also means that the browser should not run the `while` loop faster than that, even if the CPU is up to it, because there is no point---the screen can't keep up anyway.
 For this reason, `16ms` is not just an animation frame budget but also a desired rendering *cadence*.
 If an iteration of the `while` loop finishes faster than `16ms`, the browser should wait a bit before the next iteration.

 Therefore, let's use 16ms as the definition of "enough time":